UFST-appudvikling/ticketauth-android/docs/README.md

 Auth state is automatically persisted between application restarts.

 #### redirectUri
-The library generates a default redirectUri which is packagename + ".ticketauth" if you for one reason or another needs to manually specify a redirectUri, call this function:
+The library generates a default redirectUri which is package name + ".ticketauth" if you for one reason or another needs to manually specify a redirectUri, call this function:

 ```kotlin